 Named after Lord Milner, whom Rhodes chose in his will to be a trustee of the Rhodes Trust, the Milner Hall is accessed via doors from the middle of the grand oak-panelled gallery.

-The Milner Hall features stone walls, massive ceiling beams, two imposing black marble fireplaces and a raised bay with stone-mullioned windows.
-At one end is a raised stage, and at the other end stone columns support a minstrels gallery.
-An oak door provides direct access to the courtyard garden, which can also be enjoyed via the hall’s large windows.
+The Milner Hall features stone walls, a barrel vaulted ceiling, two imposing black marble fireplaces and a raised bay with stone-mullioned windows.
+At one end is a raised stage and top table, and at the other end stone columns support a gallery.
+An oak door provides direct access to the courtyard garden, which can also be enjoyed via the Milner Hall’s large windows.